 - The drawstring opening isn’t very reliable for preventing theft.

 Despite a few drawbacks, front-loading travel backpacks are better for traveling.
 They practically contribute to a stress-free and successful trip, you’ll find what you need when you need it and your belongings will be safe and secure.
 Whether for your European travel or any travel at all, a sturdily built travel backpack makes excellent luggage.

-Best Backpacks For Traveling To Europe — Our Top Picks
+The Backpacks — Our Top Picks

 1. Pacsafe Venturesafe EXP45 Anti-Theft Carry-On Backpack